tdiprete2/JacksLounge/static-html/README.md

 ✅ Mobile browsers (iOS Safari, Chrome Mobile)
 ✅ Internet Explorer 11+ (with minor style differences)

+## Important: Update Image Paths Before Use

+⚠️ **CRITICAL:** The HTML files currently reference images with paths like `../attached_assets/`.
+These paths will NOT work when you host these files separately or embed them in Wix.

+**You MUST update all image paths to:**
+1. Absolute URLs (e.g., `https://your-site.com/images/photo.jpg`)
+2. Wix Media Library URLs if using Wix
+3. Image hosting service URLs (Imgur, Cloudinary, etc.)

+**Files containing image paths:**
+- `index.html` (multiple images in gallery, featured items, hero)
+- `menu.html` (if you add product images)
+- `contact.html` (minimal images)

+See `USAGE.md` for detailed instructions on hosting and updating paths.

 ## Notes

 - Contact form currently shows success message but doesn't send emails